Design & Installation

 Every room serves a different function.
 Your kitchen has different lighting requirements for the bedroom.

 Age is significant.
 Older people require more light than younger people, so we establish the number of people in the home and their ages.
 Eyesight deteriorates with age.
 Older people generally need more task lighting.

 Some rooms will have natural permanent features such as fireplaces, feature walls and exposed beams.
-Other features may include pictures, ornaments or trophy cabinets although these are not a natural part of the home you may want these illuminated also.
+Other features may include pictures, ornaments or trophy cabinets.
+Although these are not a natural part of the home, you may want these illuminated also.
 Attractive features are purposely highlighted while necessary and unattractive features (such as radiators) are not.

 Our Basildon Electricians install all types of outdoor lighting.
 We can upgrade your existing lighting or install new lights.
-We regularly work with builders, architects and landscape gardeners and are happy to work to existing plans you may have.
+We regularly work with builders, architects and landscape gardeners and are happy to work on existing plans you may have.

 Exterior lighting serves several functions.

 Safety – Exterior lights allow you to move around drive, garden and garage areas safely in the dark, reducing the risk of tripping or banging into unseen objects such as posts and garden furniture.

 Comfort – Lit garden areas are lovely to sit out in both the early morning and the evening, also great when hosting parties.